-- 1. Reviewers should check the math for each table of outcomes measures. - 2.
-Ensure final numbers are reported in percent, not decimal forms. - 3.
-If the program indicates they use outcomes measures beyond certification rates, graduation rates and placement rates, these outcomes measures must be described in the comments. - 4.
-Source documentation must be provided to verify data.
-For examples, copies of the online BOC results should be submitted with names redacted.
+- Reviewers should check the math for each table of outcomes measures. - Ensure final numbers are reported in percent, not decimal forms. - If the program indicates they use outcomes measures beyond certification rates, graduation rates and placement rates, these outcomes measures must be described in the comments. - Source documentation must be provided to verify data.
+For example, copies of the online BOC results should be submitted with names redacted.
 A spread sheet created by the institution for certification results does not constitute source documentation.
-Note that not redacting names, while highly recommended, is not required by the Standard.
+Note that not redacting names, while highly recommended, is not required by the NAACLS Standards.
 NAACLS volunteers are bound by confidentiality.